-ASX announcements are also posted on the OTCQX website (www.otcmarkets.com) in order to provide timely disclosure to US investors trading in the company's Level One ADRs (OTCQX: SPHRY).
-The company's website also has an option for shareholders to register their email address for direct email updates which the company may send for material company matters to, where they have previously been released to ASX and OTCQX.
+ASX announcements are also posted on the OTCQX website (www.otcmarkets.com) to provide timely disclosure to US investors trading in the company's Level One ADRs (OTCQX: SPHRY).
+The company's website also has an option for shareholders to subscribe to receive direct email updates, which the company may send for material company matters, where they have previously been released to ASX and OTCQX.